camiloking/search-logger/README.md

 The solution is in `service/search_log_service.go`, in function LogSearch().

 The strategy involves utilizing a debounce mechanism to ensure that only the final search term is logged after a user has stopped typing for a specified period.
 This prevents logging intermediate search terms and reduces noise in the logs.
 It uses a cache to store the last search term for each user, as well as time of that search.
+This solution avoids SQL pattern matching queries.

 To run tests,
 ```bash